I’d like to thank Andrea for letting me guest post How to cope with anxiety on her blog Lifeallday some time back. And now I’ll share it with you.

 Anxiety in me

 Tube stations soon became a problem too; the further down the escalator went, the more anxious I got.
-I’d feel like I couldn’t breathe, my mouth was dry, my heart was bursting, and I imagined falling down all the stairs or stumbling blindly onto the train tack.
+I’d feel like I couldn’t breathe, my mouth was dry, my heart was bursting, and I imagined falling down all the stairs or stumbling blindly onto the train track.
+I had to learn how to cope with anxiety — and pretty damn quick.

 Anxiety in men close to home

 So, what I’m really saying here guys is, it doesn’t mean you’re a weak person, anyone can experience anxiety.
-It doesn’t care where you’re from, what class, faith, creed, race, gender you belong to or what job you do.
+It doesn’t care where you’re from, what class, faith, creed, race, or gender you belong to, or what job you do.

 How is anxiety disorder treated?